Sand smuggling in Southeast Asia: Prevalence of sand smuggling

 Sand mining without licences or permits is illegal in most countries, but the sand extraction industry is riddled with corruption and scandals.
 Because the growing demand threatens to outgrow legal sources sand has drastically increased in value.
-The average price of a tonne of sand imported to Singapore increased from 3 USD in 1995 to 190 USD in 2005.
+The average price of a tonne of sand imported to Singapore increased from US$3 in 1995 to US$190 in 2005.
 Additionally, export bans contribute to the rising prices and therefore drive up black market profits.
 This increases the incentive for smuggling and allows criminal syndicates to maintain tighter control of sand smuggling which thrives consequently.

 The issue of illicit sand mining is one that affects underdeveloped and developing nations more than others.
 The reasons for that are the weakness of government policies in these countries and a lack of support from authorities to stop the malpractices because corruption is preventing them from doing so.
 Therefore, numbers on the extent of sand smuggling are likely to be misrepresentative of reality.

 The thriving smuggling is hurting the affected countries economically.
-Because up to 300 million m³ of sand was being smuggled out of Indonesia every year the country was losing about 450 million USD a year due to the illegal sand mining activity in the Riau Islands province.
+Because up to 300 million m3 of sand was being smuggled out of Indonesia every year the country was losing about US$450 million a year due to the illegal sand mining activity in the Riau Islands province.